KILLinefficiency/Explore/Documentation/Explore Documentation.md

 ---
 &nbsp;
 #### Hey There!
 Hello Explorers!
 I hope you had fun using Explore as much as I had making it.
-If you like it, feel free to make contributions at https://www.github.com/KILLinefficiency/Explore and contact me at shreyas.sable2166@gmail.com.
+If you like it, feel free to make contributions at https://www.github.com/KILLinefficiency/Explore or contact me at shreyas.sable2166@gmail.com.

 **_Shreyas Sable_**
 ---